blukatdevelopment/UnchainedWorldsOld/keeper_info/magic_items.md

 Ranged weapon (30/60), Light
 Weight:2lb
 Damage: 1d6 fire
 Uses hand crossbow or firearm proficiency.
-Has two charges.
+Has five charges.
-Can be recharged with a stamina die during a rest.
+Can be recharged with a stamina die.

 ### Lightning Rifle (Uncommon)
 Ranged weapon(120/125)
 Damage 2d12 lightning
 Uses heavy crossbow or firearm proficiency.
 Has one charge.
 User must use action to charge up the rifle for 6 seconds.
-Can be recharged with a stamina die during a rest.
+Can be recharged with a stamina die.

 ### Power fist (Uncommon)
 Unarmed attacks deal 1d4 damage when wearing this.
 The power fist is considered